jdcloudcom/en/API/JDFusion/Rds-Account/revokeRdsAccount.md

 ## Description
-Assign database permissions to the RDS account
+Revoke all permissions of the RDS account in the specified database

 ## Request Method
 DELETE